laurphill/fresh-expo/README.md

    - created resources page and advising page
    - upgraded database with profile features
    - created calendar and to do designs
+   - created events for the calendar that can be deleted, created, dragged, and automatically updated without refresh
+   - made events unique to the logged in user